kagalle/objective-gentoo/gentoo_install_guide.rst

       - ``dist-kernel`` - needed when using a pre-built binary kernel (`gentoo-kernel-bin`)
       - ``dracut`` - needed for `installkernel` which configures the boot items after a kernel is installed.
       - ``introspection gstreamer colord gnome-online-accounts keyring`` is needed for `xfce4-meta` and `lxdm` install to be binary only

       #.
+Python targets - `portage` the app that controls all the installation of packages in Gentoo is written in Python.
+This version should match the current version in the binary packages.
+If it doesn't, you get a warning about source vs. binary packages when updating `portage`.

+   #.
 Run ``getuto``